giansalvo/segmentation/README.md

 ## Examples

-Create the network and show a summary of the structure to the standard output:
+Create the network and show a summary of the network's structure to the standard output:
 ```sh
 $ python main.py summary
 ```